term life insurance payout in the event of death

 Katrin Straub

 The loss of a loved one is emotionally distressing enough.
-Financial worries should not add to this burden.
-Term life insurance offers important protection here, but the payout upon death often raises questions.
+Financial worries should not add to this.
+Term life insurance offers important protection here, but the payout in the event of death often raises questions.

 The topic in brief and concise terms